JiwoonKim/CS50-NOTES/README.md

 > Solved crack(the more comfortable version) in Python in June, 2018.

-- crack: a program that cracks passwords.
+- crack: a program that cracks passwords encryped by C's DES-based crypt function (hash function).
     - the less comfortable version - caesar: a program that encrypts messages using Caesar’s cipher.
     - the less comfortable version - vigenère: a program that encrypts messages using Vigenère’s cipher.

-  > learned about encryption and decryption, ASCII values, how to use command-line arguments in programs, manipulate strings, and convert chars to integers.
+  > learned about encryption and decryption, hash funcitons, ASCII values, how to use command-line arguments in programs, manipulate strings, and convert chars to integers.

 ## Pset3: fifteen
 > Initially, Pset3 was to implement a game of fifteen in 2016.

-> Unfortunately, could not find source code I implemented.
+Unfortunately, could not find source code I implemented.

-## Pset4:
+## Pset4: whodunit, resize, recover
-> Initially solved hello, mario(less comfortable version), cash(the less comfortable version) in C language in January, 2016.
+> Solved whodunit, resize(more comfortable version), recover in C language in July, 2018.

+- whodunit: a program that reveals a hidden message in a BMP by removing the red noise in it.
+  >

+- resize: a program that resizes (shrinks or enlarges) BMPs by a factor of f given by the user.
+  >

+- recover: a program that recovers JPEGs from a forensic image
+  >

+## Pset5: speller
-> Solved hello, mario(more comfortable version), cash(the more comfortable version) in Python language in June, 2018.
+> Solved speller in C language in July, 2018.

-- hello: a simple program printing "hello" on the screen.
+- speller: a program that spell-checks a file.
   > first program in C, getting to know how to compile(using the make utility configured by CS50) and execute a .c file.

-- mario: a program that prints out a full-pyramid of a specified height given by user.
-    - the less comfortable version: print out a half-pyramid.
-  > learned how to use conditions and loops
-  > helped ge

-## Pset5:
-> Initially solved hello, mario(less comfortable version), cash(the less comfortable version) in C language in January, 2016.

-> Solved hello, mario(more comfortable version), cash(the more comfortable version) in Python language in June, 2018.

-- hello: a simple program printing "hello" on the screen.
-  > first program in C, getting to know how to compile(using the make utility configured by CS50) and execute a .c file.

-- mario: a program that prints out a full-pyramid of a specified height given by user.
-    - the less comfortable version: print out a half-pyramid.
-  > learned how to use conditions and loops
-  > helped ge